arangodb/docs/3.10/aql/functions-geo.md

 ### IS_IN_POLYGON()

-Determine whether a coordinate is inside a polygon.
+Determine whether a point is inside a polygon.

 {% hint 'warning' %}
 The `IS_IN_POLYGON()` AQL function is **deprecated** as of ArangoDB 3.4.0 in